A zit in the ear’s a pain in the rear!

 Your doc will ask if you have other concerning symptoms or severe issues.

-The goal of treatment is generally to clear up your skin, prevent future breakouts, and mitigate scars.
+The goal of treatment is generally to get relief fast, clear up your skin, prevent future breakouts, and mitigate scars.

-In the dermatologist’s arsenal are a handful of antibiotics and other medications (oral and topical), complementary procedures, and recommendations for health and lifestyle changes to support skin wellness.
+In the dermatologist’s arsenal are a handful of antibiotics, medications (oral and topical), systemic drugs, prescription drugs, cortisone injection, and recommendations for health and lifestyle changes to support skin wellness.

 - With so much knowledge at your disposal, you can take better care of your ear and skin health.